 Our program uses a mentor model for research training; applicants are admitted to the program based in part on how closely their research interests are aligned with that of the current faculty.
 The close working relationship between the faculty mentor and the graduate student is one of the mechanisms integrating theory and research with applied training.
 Students’ coursework and clinical practicum experiences comprise the other mechanisms that foster the integration of science and practice.
 Virtually all clinical graduate students have received financial support while in residence in the graduate program.

-Our clinical program is situated in a world-class Psychology Department that includes area groups in Biology of Brain and Behavior, Cognitive and Cognitive Neuroscience, Developmental, Perception, and Social and Personality.
-In addition, there is an Emotion Training Program within the Department that cuts across all other area groups and is supported by an NIMH training grant.
+Environment: Our clinical program is situated in a world-class Psychology Department that includes area groups in Biology of Brain and Behavior, Cognitive and Cognitive Neuroscience, Developmental, Perception, and Social and Personality.
+In addition, there is an within the Department that cuts across all other area groups and is supported by an NIMH training grant.
 Many clinical students and faculty are involved in various aspects of the Emotion Training Program.
 Many clinical students avail themselves of the extensive range of opportunities available through collaborations with other units on campus including: the Waisman Center, an interdisciplinary research institute for developmental research; the Institute on Aging; the Waisman Laboratory for Brain Imaging and Behavior; the Department of Psychiatry; and other Departments in the Medical School, College of Letters and Science, and the School of Education.
 These collaborations support our aim to train scholars who are well-versed in modern, interdisciplinary research in psychopathology.

 The interests of and methods utilized by our faculty vary widely but all share the common goal of pursuing innovative, cutting edge analyses of major forms of psychopathology.
 Our program also offers excellent clinical training and opportunities for students to integrate their applied clinical and research activities.
 Over the course of the program, graduate students develop expertise in both the assessment and treatment of psychopathology.

-Students begin their clinical practicum in the Psychology Department Research and Training Clinic (PRTC) during their third year in the program.
+Practicum Training: Students begin their clinical practicum in the (PRTC) during their third year in the program.
 Students are trained following a generalist model and gain clinical experience working with adults, adolescents, and children from diverse backgrounds and with varied diagnoses.
 Following the successful completion of a full clinical year in the PRTC, students typically apply to a clinical practicum at one of several local mental health agencies or hospitals.
 Practicum placements may include experiences in traditional outpatient therapy, partial hospitalization / day treatment, health psychology, primary care psychology, neuropsychological assessment, inpatient psychiatric services, substance use / dependence treatment, and other specialty areas.
 In addition to community practicum, most students continue to provide therapy and assessment services at the PRTC throughout the remainder of their graduate careers.
 Finally, all clinical students complete a one-year, full-time clinical experience at an approved internship facility.
 Historically our students obtain internships at top training centers around the country.
 However, it should be emphasized that this program is a “best fit” for the student who is deeply committed to research and scholarship and less appropriate for the student planning on a primarily practice-oriented career.